-The juice of the cashew possesses besides nutritional benefits and also antibacterial and anti-tumor potential.
+The juice of the cashew possesses besides nutritional benefits also antibacterial and anti-tumor potential.

 A methanolic extract of the bark exhibited antimicrobial activity against bacterial isolates

 The anti-inflammatory effect of the plant's stem-bark aqueous extract was examined.
 Although a. occidentale stem-bark aqueous extract is less potent than Diclofenac, a nonsteroidal anti-inflammatory drug (NSAID), as an anti-inflammatory agent.
 The results of the study indicates that the plant extract possesses anti- inflammatory activity, and thus lends pharmacological support to the folkloric use of the plant in the management and/or control of arthritis and other inflammatory conditions.

 The hypoglycemic effect of stem-bark extracts of Anacardium occidentale was studied.
-Although occidentale stem-bark aqueous or methanolic extract is less potent than insulin as an antidiabetic agent, the results of this experimental animal study indicate that it possesses hypoglycemic activity, and thus lends credence to the folkloric use of the plant in the management and/or control of adult-onset, type-2 diabetes mellitus.
+Although the stem-bark aqueous or methanolic extract is less potent than insulin as an antidiabetic agent, the results of this experimental animal study indicate that it possesses hypoglycemic activity, and thus lends credence to the folkloric use of the plant in the management and/or control of adult-onset, type-2 diabetes mellitus.

 Calluses, corns and warts, ringworms, (external) cancerous ulcers, stomach ulcers, colds, congestion, fever reducer, lowers body temperature against bacterial infections.

 Used against diarrhea and as a colic remedy for infants.

-A bark infused is used as an antiseptic vaginal douche.
+A bark infusion is used as an antiseptic vaginal douche.